Oracle Database

 Networking

-If using an agent connection, the agent must be allowed to connect to the Oracle database.
+If running the connection on an agent worker, the agent must be allowed to connect to the Oracle database.
 This means that the agent must be able to reach the destination IP address, and the destination system must be configured to allow connections from the agent.

-If using a direct connection, be sure to add the appropriate egress policies to the connector:
+If running the connection in Foundry, be sure to add the appropriate egress policies to the connector:

 Domain/HostRequired